preciofishbone/OmniaDocsG2/pages/index.rst

-Pages
+Pages and page navigation
 ===========================================

-In this part of the documentation you will find information concerning how to work with pages.
+In this part of the documentation you will find information concerning how to work with pages and with the navigation tree.

 .. toctree::